cmb69/advancedform_xh/README.md

 the sent information will be displayed.
 The parameter `$fields` is an array holding the values of all submitted form fields.
+For details on the `$fields` parameter, see `Advancedform_fields()`.

+The following functions can be useful for custom hooks:

+- `Advancedform_fields()`
+  returns an array which holds the values of all submitted form fields.
+  The format is identical to what is contained in the PHP superglobals `$_POST` and `$_FILES` except that the array keys are stripped of the `advfrm-` prefixes, i.e. the keys are exactly the names of the respective fields.
+  Also, for historic reasons, the values of `Checkbox`, `Radiobutton`, `Selectbox` and `Multi-Selectbox` fields are returned as strings, instead of subarrays.
+  If there are multiple values for these fields, they are separated by broken bar characters (`¦`).
+  While it is possible to access the superglobals in hooks directly, it is recommended to use `Advancedform_fields()` instead, because the names of the keys may change in the future.
+- `Advancedform_readCsv()`
+  returns an array of records of the data already stored in the CSV file.
+  The records are arrays where each element represents a single field;
+  the key is the name of the field.

 ### Demo forms